Central ratsnake: Description

 A medium to large serpent, the gray ratsnake typically reaches an adult size of 99–183 cm total length (including tail); however, the record is 213.9 cm.

 Unlike other Pantherophis, whose conspicuous juvenile pattern fades into adulthood, the gray ratsnake in the southern part of its range does not undergo drastic ontogenetic changes in color or markings.
 Instead, it retains the juvenile pattern of dark elongate dorsal blotches separated by four, or more, pale gray body scales, a light gray crown with dark striping that forms an anteriorly facing spearpoint, and a solid band which covers the eyes and extends rearward to the posterior upper labial scales.

-However, in the northern part of its range it is black in adulthood, like P. quadrivittatus and P. obsoletus.
+However, in the northern part of its range it is black in adulthood, like P. quadrivittatus (yellow ratsnake) and P. obsoletus (western ratsnake).
 The venter is usually off-white or pale gray with darker irregular blotches, and a double row of black spots behind the divided anal plate of the vent.
 The dorsal scale rows around midbody are usually weakly keeled.
-Because the gray ratsnake shares its range with other members of its genus, hybrids of midlands x eastern ratsnakes are not uncommon.